Everest Medicines Announces Interim Results For First Half Of 2024

 - In April2024, Pharmaceutical Administration Bureau of the Macau Special Administrative Region, China approved the NDA for VELSIPITY® (etrasimod) for the treatment of adult patients with moderately to severely active UC.
 It marks the first approval of VELSIPITY® in Everest territories.
 The number of UC patients in China is projected to double from 2019 to 2030 to approximately one million by 2030, highlighting the urgent need for novel treatments.
 Leveraging the preferential policies in the Greater Bay Area in China, we're poised to accelerate drug accessibility for mainland China following the Macau approval.

-- In May 2024, Singapore Health Sciences Authority approved VELSIPITYTM (etrasimod) for adults with moderately to severely active ulcerative colitis (UC).
+- In May 2024, Singapore Health Sciences Authority approved VELSIPITY (etrasimod) for adults with moderately to severely active ulcerative colitis (UC).

 - In July 2024, Everest announced positive topline data results of the maintenance period from a multi-center Phase 3 clinical trial of etrasimod in Asia for the treatment of subjects with moderately-to-severely active UC.
 This is the largest Phase 3 trial of moderately-to-severely active UC in Asia completed to date, with 340 eligible subjects randomized to treatment with etrasimod or placebo.
 The data of maintenance period confirmed that, after 40 weeks of treatment, etrasimod demonstrated significant clinical and statistical improvements over placebo in the primary and all key secondary endpoints (p<0.0001), and other secondary endpoints (including mucosal healing and endoscopic normalization, both p<0.0001).
 The safety profile of etrasimod was consistent with previous studies, with no new safety signals observed.